go-gorm/gorm/dialects/oci8/README.md

 ## Overview

 This document covers everything you need to install/configure/run to get the oci8 dialect up and running.
+BTW, oci8 using pkg-config to bind to the Oracle instantclient libraries, so it uses CGO.

 You'll find some additional documentation on various challenges and design decisions for the dialect in [doc.go](./doc.go)